awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 The `modules` directory contains the reusable Terraform child modules used to deploy the solution.
 It contains several modules, as follows:

+#### The `common_locals` Module

+The `common_locals` reusable module in the `common_locals` directory only has locals and outputs.
+It contains the common locals that are used by other modules.
+It does not contain resources.

-#### The `common` Module
+#### The `common_variables` Module

-The `common` reusable module in the `common` directory only has variables and outputs.
+The `common_variables` reusable module in the `common_variables` directory only has variables and outputs.
 It contains the common variables that are used by other modules.
+It does not contain resources.

 #### The `pipeline` Module